-One of the challenges in ranking horses is that the Triple Crown can only be won by 3-year olds but a thoroughbred’s career often spans from age 2 through ages 7 or 8.
-So horses like Kelso, Tom Fool and Cigar who got a late starts before they really hit their stride are often unfairly judged because they didn’t show in the Triple Crown races.
+One of the challenges in ranking horses is that the Triple Crown can only be won by 3-year olds, but a thoroughbred’s career often spans from age 2 through ages 7 or 8.
+So horses like Kelso, Tom Fool and Cigar who got late starts before they really hit their stride are often unfairly judged because they didn’t show in the Triple Crown races.
 Those races are clearly important but I’m not going to limit the evaluation to them.
-So without further adieu, let’s take a look at the competition (with the year that they were foaled in parenthesis):
+So without further ado, let’s take a look at the competition (with the year that they were foaled in parenthesis):

 10) Ruffian (1972)